JaehyeokHan/Smartphone-Backup-Data-Extractor/README.txt

 # Smartphone-Backup-Data-Extractor
  Initial ver. developed by Jaehyeok Han (2016.
 02. 01)

-This is to extract and analyze smartphone backup data.
+This is to extract and do analysis smartphone backup data.
 (This is not included private key of vendors)

 * Usage : BackupFileExtractor.exe  < Backup File >